orbiting/styleguide/README.md

+# [DEPRECATED] Styleguide

+⚠️ This repository together with others has been merged into the [republik/plattform](https://github.com/republik/plattform) monorepo.
+Let's continue the journey there. ⚠️

 This is a living style guide.
 Subject to constant change.

 It documents the current state and provides implemented React components, published as an npm package.